Flotomate/product_docs/source/request-management/request-management-technician/merge-requests.rst

 **************

-Sometimes two or more Requests are similar, or they are duplicates The Merge function in Flotomate helps in dealing with duplicates and similar Requests.
+Sometimes two or more Requests are similar, or they are duplicates The Merge function in Motadata helps in dealing with duplicates and similar Requests.

 In the Merge process, one is the Primary Request, and all others are